-SWQMP Element Task Measure of Activity Required ID Success/Frequency 5.2 KYTC staff and The number of individuals The permittee shall include post-construction project delivery participating in training or stormwater quality and quantity discussions in team post- number of sessions conducted training KYTC staff and contract staff. construction training/outreach
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 5.2 KYTC staff and project delivery team post-construction training/outreach The number of individuals participating in training or number of sessions conducted The permittee shall include post-construction stormwater quality and quantity discussions in training KYTC staff and contract staff.

 The KYTC continued attendance in the KEPSC Qualified Inspector program, KEPSC-RI (Kentucky Erosion Prevention and Sediment Control- Road Inspector) for inspecting construction sites in accordance with the KYR10 General Permit.
 The KEPSC-RI class includes post-construction BMP training as does the Environmental Awareness Class.
 Other venues of training are conducted by the Division of Design and the DEA.
-KYTC provided training in 2013 with an attendance turnout of 227 individuals.
+KYTC provided training in 2014 with an attendance turnout of 315 individuals.

-SWQMP Element Task Measure of Activity Required ID Success/Frequency 5.3 Operate and Summarize annually and The permittee shall utilize maintenance crews maintain existing include in annual report at its District offices to operate and maintain KYTC post- post-construction BMPs.
-The permittee may construction also utilize maintenance agreements with local strategy MS4 programs or other entities to operate and maintain post-construction BMPs, as deemed appropriate.
+SWQMP ID Element Task Measure of Success/Frequency Activity Required 5.3 Operate and maintain existing KYTC post- construction strategy Summarize annually and include in annual report The permittee shall utilize maintenance crews at its District offices to operate and maintain post-construction BMPs.
+The permittee may also utilize maintenance agreements with local MS4 programs or other entities to operate and maintain post-construction BMPs, as deemed appropriate.